kmilanez/pawn-game/README.md

 # pawn-game
-Small code challenge I came across today, or maybe not, giving time is not absolute.
+Small code challenge I came across today (or maybe not today, time is not absolute).